Capacity: 14,209 (all seated)

 Away fans are normally housed in the Jim McLean Stand, which is on one side of the Jerry Kerr (Main) Stand on one side of the pitch.
 Around 1,400 supporters can be accommodated in this area.
 For old firm games and local derbies, then the West Stand at one end can also be given to the away support, as well as additional blocks in the Main Stand, increasing the allocation to around 3,500.
 George Hobb a visiting Hearts supporter adds; 'the ground can sometimes lack a little atmosphere.
 Plus try to avoid arriving at the ground early, so that you get to miss that awful club mascot!'.
 I have also received reports of fans being ejected from the ground for persistently standing during the game, so be on your best behaviour.

 The Centenary bar near to the ground welcomes both home and away supporters.
 The bar has two rooms within it, one of which is used for home fans and one for away supporters.
 George Hobb recommends 'The Clep Bar on Clepington Road.
 Great pies, friendly bar staff and very reasonable prices.
 It is only five minutes walk from the ground'.

-If you require hotel accommodation in Dundee, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Dundee then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is from the centre of Dundee.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 From The South